-As you can see, a forensic science degree can may be able to provide you with a wide array of skills, from chemical analysis to behavioral insights to an in-depth knowledge of the legal system.
+As you can see, a forensic science degree can may be able to provide you with a wide array of skills, from behavioral insights to an in-depth knowledge of the legal system.

-- Advanced degrees in forensic science qualify applicants for higher-level jobs within government agencies and private corporations.
+- Advanced degrees in forensic science may help qualify applicants for higher-level jobs within government agencies and private corporations.

 - Further experience and knowledge might prepare you for a career in forensic leadership, i.e., creating a strategy for a larger team or department.

 Choosing Your Major

 It’s important to pick a major that provides you with strong analytical skills that are transferable to other fields.
-That way, as the economy changes and grows, you’ll be better prepared for any changes.
+That way, as the economy changes and grows, you may be better prepared for any changes.

 Is Forensic Studies the major that completes the bill?

 As you complete your forensic science program, you’ll be trained to develop the following skills: